tleecsm/VoVTCG/vov/data/cards.md

 ## <b>Armed to the Teeth</b>
 ### <i> Order, Melee</i>
  - Rank: 2
- - Cost: 1
+ - Cost: 0

-The first time each <b>Equip</b> order attached to target melee card is activated this turn, that activation gains -1 Cost.
+The first time each <b>Equip</b> order attached to target melee card is activated this turn, that activation gains -1 {d}.
 <br>

 ##### ALP.MEL.033